 Exhibition at the British Museum

 We are collaborating with the British Museum to provide you with an exceptional cultural and historic experience.
-As part of the course, you will have the opportunity to attend a lecture on the Rosetta Stone and the development of languages in ancient Egypt, in relation to culture and society.
-This will also include free admission to the Sunken cities: Egypt's lost worlds exhibition.

-About the exhibition

-Exhibition at the British Museum

-We are collaborating with the British Museum to provide you with an exceptional cultural and historic experience.
 As part of the course, you will have the opportunity to attend a lecture relating to culture and society.
 This will also include admission to an exhibition at the British Museum.

 About the exhibition